syl20bnr/spacemacs-elpa-mirror/stable-melpa/evil-nerd-commenter-readme.txt

   - Place the commented out text above original text
   - Or place the original text above commented out text

+We defined comment text object "c" which can have multi-lines.
+Press "vac" to select outer object (comment with limiters).
+Press "vic" to select inner object (comment without limiter).
+You can assign other key instead of "c" to the text object by customizing `evilnc-comment-text-object'.

 For certain major modes, you need manual setup to override its original keybindings,